gokiburikin/gkbrkn_noita/README.md

 ### Perks
 - **Always Cast**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.
 - **Blood Magic**: Your life force is used in place of mana.
-- **Chain Casting**: Your spells now chain cast (all spells gain Trigger - Death.)
-- **Demolitionist**: Your spells cause larger, more powerful explosions.
+- **Demolition**: Your spells cause larger, more powerful explosions.
+- **Demote Always Cast**: Demote a random always cast spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to a standard cast.
+- **Diplomatic Immunity**: You can no longer anger the gods.
 - **Duplicate**: Duplicate the wand you're holding (or a random wand in your inventory if you're not holding one.)
-- **Extra Projectile**: Your spells gain an additional projectile, but are less accurate and cast less quickly (their other effects aren't applied.)
+- **Extra Projectile**: You fire an additional projectile when casting spells, but you cast them less quickly.
+Spell stats are not applied twice!
 - **Fragile Ego**: Receive 75% less damage, but damage is dealt to maximum health.
 - **Healthier Heart**: You heal for the amount gained when gaining maximum health.
 - **Invincibility Frames**: You become immune to enemy damage for a short time after taking enemy damage.
-- **Knockback Immunity**: Immunity to knockback.
+- **Knockback Immunity**: Immunity to knockback and stunlock.
+- **Lead Boots**: Immunity to recoil if you're on the ground.
 - **Lost Treasure**: Any gold nuggets that despawned will reappear near you for collection (the counter then resets back to 0 and picking up the perk later will work again on any newly despawned gold nuggets.)
-- **Mana Manipulator**: From now on wands you find will have their mana and mana charge speed stats swapped.
+- **Mana Manipulation**: From now on wands you find will have their mana and mana charge speed stats swapped.
 - **Mana Recovery**: Your wands charge more quickly.
 - **Material Compression**: Your flasks can now hold twice as much.
 (Concept by curry_murmurs)
+- **Megacast**: You cast all of your wand's spells at once.
 - **Multicast**: You cast 2 additional spells per cast.
 - **Passive Recharge**: Your wands recharge even when holstered.
+- **Queue Casting**: Your spells now chain cast (all spells gain Trigger - Death.)
 - **Protagonist**: Your damage increases the more damaged you are.
 - **Rapid Fire**: Cast spells more rapidly, but less accurately.
 - **Resilience**: Take reduced damage from status ailments (reduces damage taken from fire, radioactive, poison, and electricity by 67%.)